nfes-org/nfes-org.github.io/_posts/2024-03-26-geosteering-workshop-2024.md

 The workshop will take place at a historical Sola Strand Hotel with panoramic views of the North Sea, the kitchen serves dishes with local flavors, and a spa where you can relax and discuss geosteering with new friends.
 The lunches and the dinner are included in the registration fee.

 To find more information about the hotel, visit the [Sola Strand Hotel website](https://www.solastrandhotel.no/).
-The information about booking with a special conference rate will be available when the registration opens.
+[Book via special-rate link](https://app.mews.com/distributor/166ae71a-51c8-4551-931e-b12800bad7d5?mewsAvailabilityBlockId=2fb754c3-4254-46aa-aac2-b1280116cc5b&mewsStart=2024-11-11&mewsEnd=2024-11-14) The information about booking with a special conference rate will be available when the registration opens.

 ## Registration